 The morning session was rounded off by Euan Youdale, editor of event media partner and official magazine of IPAF Access International, talking about the magazine’s latest Access 50 power listing of the world’s top rental companies by MEWP fleet size – with 31 of the leading 50 firms all being IPAF members.
 He also gave an overview of the largely positive trends identified in the 2018 Global Powered Access Rental Market Report, compiled exclusively for IPAF by Ducker Worldwide.

-The afternoon session began with Julie Houston-Smyth, Director of Highway Plant Co and Chair of the IPAF Irish Council, shared her personal story of what life was like starting out as a woman in the powered access rental business in a family firm founded in Northern Ireland at the height of the Troubles.
+The afternoon session began with Julie Houston-Smyth, Director of Highway Plant Co and Chair of the IPAF Irish Council, who shared her personal story of what life was like starting out as a woman in the powered access rental business in a family firm founded in Northern Ireland at the height of the Troubles.

 The business was started by her father after he was made redundant by an equipment manufacturer.
 She joined in 1993 on a six-month trial basis, and now has over 25 years’ experience in the industry.
 “I started as a sales rep, and on day one I visited a construction site and stuck out like a sore thumb.
 I was laughed out of the place, but the next day I went back and won the business; that client is now one of Highway’s longest-standing customers,” she said.

 She also gave a fascinating and harrowing insight into the perils of running any kind of construction plant hire business in Northern Ireland during times of strife, with unbranded machines often being delivered in the dead of night by unmarked lorries to avoid becoming a target for one faction or another.
-How times have changed, though uncertainties persist across the island of Ireland with no government in Stormont, Northern Ireland’s devolved assembly, and the thorny issue of how Brexit may effect the Irish border still being unresolved.
+How times have changed – though uncertainties persist across the island of Ireland with no government in Stormont, Northern Ireland’s devolved assembly, and the thorny issue of how Brexit may affect the Irish border still being unresolved.

 Ian Cameron of Diesel Progress International magazine gave his insights into the future of diesel power in off-highway uses, and said that as efficiency and emissions technology advances, he sees it “being with us for a long time to come”, adding that reports of the death of diesel as a power source could be premature.